LeibTon/LeibTon/README.md

 ### Hi There 👋
 The name's **Aditya Prakash**.
 I am a student of Aerospace Engineering at Indian Institute of Technology, Kanpur.
-I am interested in Web Development, making sites that I think should be on [www](https://www.w3.org/WWW/).
-I also love exploring various Deep Learning Models, automating boring stuffs and love talking to Phoenix (you will know about it in my projects).
-Sometimes, I also  code Physics and Maths Models visualising some fantastic aspects of Nature.
-Apart from coding and development stuffs, I am interested in SSTO's Vehicle (will develop many in future).
-Learn more about me and my projects at : [Leibton](https://prakashaditya369.github.io)
+My interest lie in Astrodynamics and Rocket Propulsion with an inclination towards theoretical physics.
+Other than this, I am interested in Cognitive Psychology, Analysing Neuroimaging Data and Deep Learning Models.
+And I love Web development, making sites that I think should be on [www](https://www.w3.org/WWW/).

 - 🔤 Language: Python and Javascript
 - 💻 Operating System: Ubuntu